Daxor Corporation Announces Pr - GuruFocus.com

-Oak Ridge, TN, May 19, 2023 (GLOBE NEWSWIRE) -- DAXOR CORPORATION (Nasdaq: DXR) (“Daxor”, or the “Company”), the global leader in blood volume measurement technology, today announces that it has commenced an underwritten public offering of shares of its common stock.
-All of the shares of common stock are being offered by Daxor.
-In addition, Daxor intends to grant the underwriter in the offering a 45-day option to purchase up to an additional 15% of the number of shares of common stock offered in the offering at the public offering price, less underwriting discounts, and commissions.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+Oak Ridge, TN, May 22, 2023 (GLOBE NEWSWIRE) -- DAXOR CORPORATION ( DXR) (“Daxor”, or the “Company”), the global leader in blood volume measurement technology, today announced the pricing of its previously announced underwritten public offering of 410,260 shares of its common stock at a public offering price of $9.75 per share.
+Gross proceeds from the offering are expected to be approximately $4.0 million before deducting underwriting discounts, commissions, and estimated offering expenses.

-Maxim Group LLC is acting as the lead book-running manager for the offering.
+Maxim Group LLC is acting as the sole book-running manager and Joseph Gunnar & Co., LLC is acting as co-manager for the offering.

 Daxor intends to use the net proceeds from the offering for working capital and other general corporate purposes, including to develop our products, fund capital expenditures, make investments in or acquisitions of other businesses, solutions or technologies or repay a portion of our outstanding borrowings.